 The trees of the Garden will be preserved and new species will be planted taking advantage of the open land since only 12,000 m2 will be built on, leaving a large amount of undeveloped areas.
 The greening of roofs and spaces for the development of an urban vegetable garden have also been dedicated in official documentation.

 Another major section of this collaboration project expressed by the participants has been the need for this space to offer a lively, friendly, interactive and attractive place for all persons in the international and local community (inhabitants of neighbouring neighbourhoods, or even beyond).
 That they can find opportunities to relax, meet and dialogue, source local products, and have a place to drink and eat.
 The Jardin des Nations will have to meet these expectations with planning principles that will harmoniously coexist within the multifaceted space, reserved for the needs of international organisations, a cultural centre, local services, spaces for multipurpose use open to the public and through and transparent shops and services.

 This public restitution therefore concludes the first phase of the collaboration project, and will take into account the remarks and opinions expressed on November 10.
 From now on, the respective provincial and municipal authorities will work with the developer on the development of the QLP project before meeting us in early 2022, for a new phase of public consultation, based on this document created.

-Until then, the transitional urban planning of the Jardin des Nations will continue to welcome the public to discover the famous Vermeer show that delights visitors, have a drink or enjoy the vegetables and herbs of the Vegetable Garden of Nations.
+Until then, the transitional urban planning of the Jardin des Nations will continue to welcome the public to discover its cultral exhibitions that delight visitors, have a drink or enjoy the vegetables and herbs of the Vegetable Garden of Nations.
 Do not hesitate to subscribe to our newsletter to stay informed of the news of the Jardin des Nations and collaborative workshops.